Menu

 Vegan diets should include a range of vegetables, legumes, nuts, and healthy fats.
 These healthy foods are rich in antioxidants and fiber that can improve your sleep and give you the energy you need to go about your day.

-A nutritious vegan diet can also lower inflammation in your brain that leads to chemical imbalances.
+A nutritious vegan diet can also lower inflammation in your brain which leads to chemical imbalances.
 That is to say, going vegan may help improve your mood.

 Cutting out meat and dairy can be hard.
 A challenge you’ll face when switching to a vegan diet is replacing the nutrients you used to get from animal products.
 Ask your doctor how much of these nutrients you should try to get per day.